 Continuing Education

-- CPR skills, like all skills, can deteriorate over time if not regularly practiced.
+Aid training, like CPR skills, can deteriorate over time if not regularly practiced.
 For this reason, continuing education is crucial for maintaining proficiency.
 Regular refresher courses and re-certification should be encouraged or even required for all certified divers.
 These courses can update divers on the latest CPR techniques, reinforce existing knowledge, and provide opportunities to practice in realistic scenarios.
 Continued CPR education ensures that divers remain prepared to act effectively in an emergency, no matter how much time has passed since their initial certification.

 Real-Life Scenarios and CPR